Turandot: Origin and pronunciation of the name

-The title of the opera is derived from the Persian term Turandokht (توراندخت, 'daughter of Turan'), a name frequently given to Central Asian princesses in Persian poetry.
+The title of the opera is derived from the Persian term Turāndokht (توراندخت, /fa/; lit. 'daughter of Turan'), a name frequently given to Turkish princesses in Persian poetry.
 Turan is a region of Central Asia that was once part of the Persian Empire.
-It also applies to the Mongols who were emperors of China during the Yuan dynasty.
-Dokht is a contraction of dokhtar (daughter); the kh and t are both pronounced.
+Dokht is a contraction of dokhtar (دختر); in Persian, both the kh and t (خ and ت respectively) are pronounced.

 Italian pronunciation dictionaries recommend pronouncing the final t.
 However, according to Puccini scholar Patrick Vincent Casali, the t is silent in the name of the opera and of its title character.
 Soprano Rosa Raisa, who created the title role, said that neither Puccini nor Arturo Toscanini, who conducted the first performances, ever pronounced the final t.
 Similarly, prominent Turandot Eva Turner did not pronounce the final t in television interviews.
 Casali maintains that the musical setting of many of Calaf's utterances of the name makes sounding the final t all but impossible.